aturcotte/exquires/docs/usage.rst

 This section lists the image comparison metrics that will be used to assess the accuracy of the re-enlarged images.
-Each metric is associated with an aggregator and a best-to-worst ordering, as seen in the default settings
+Each metric is associated with an aggregator and a best-to-worst ordering, as seen in the default settings.

 .. code-block:: ini